 The academic year is divided into two semesters of 15 weeks each and two summer sessions of 7.5 weeks each.
-Instructors have until noon on the Tuesday immediately following the end of the term to submit their final grades.
+Instructors have until noon on Tuesday immediately following the end of the term to submit their final grades.
 Grades are posted to the students’ academic history that afternoon.
 Students can view their grades by logging into GoWMU and choosing the My Final Grades link under Academic Services.

 The final grades report is a snapshot of the latest semester or session grades.
 If a grade does not show on the report please contact the instructor of the class.
 Students who believe that an error has been made in the assignment of a grade should contact the instructor within 60 business days of the end of the term for which the grade was assigned.
 Failure to act within the 60-day time period will disqualify the student from further consideration of the matter.